fictzio/rpg-markdown/parsing.md

 ```

 > Header triggers are often recognized as objects or collections.
 > Bold and strong text used as a header are recognized as header triggers
 > Words and sentences without formatting MAY be set to be recognized as simple triggers

 ### Named entities

 To accomplish this you need definitions of the entities and the triggers allowed in your game.
-This example shows how the object stats is recognized if the word "Stats" is the only word on a single line or it appears in uppercase letters.
+This example shows how the object stats is recognized if the word “Stats” is the only word on a single line or it appears in uppercase letters.
 We recognize the named entity as a key and treets what follows as the value.

 ```md
 Stats